wieerwill/advent_of_code_2023/README.md

 Within each folder, you'll find:

 - `README.md`: A brief description of the day's problem.
-- Source code files: My solution for the day's puzzle, typically in Python.
+- Source code files: My solution for the day's puzzle, typically in Python or Rust
 - `input.txt`: The input data provided for the puzzle.
 - Additional resources or notes if applicable.